awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 The Amazon Comprehend console needs these additional permissions for the following reasons:
 + `iam` permissions to create roles and policies and to attach roles and policies\.
 The `iam:PassRole` action enables the console to pass the role to Amazon Comprehend\.

-## AWS Managed \(Predefined\) Policies for Amazon Comprehend<a name="access-policy-aws-managed-policies"></a>
+## AWS managed \(predefined\) policies for Amazon Comprehend<a name="access-policy-aws-managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 These AWS managed policies grant necessary permissions for common use cases so that you can avoid having to investigate what permissions are needed\.
-For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Comprehend:
 + **ComprehendFullAccess** – Grants full access to Amazon Comprehend resources including running topic modeling jobs\.
 Includes permission to list and get IAM roles\.
-+ **ComprehendReadOnly** – Grants permission to run all Amazon Comprehend actions except `StartDominantLanguageDetectionJob`, `StartEntitiesDetectionJob`, `StartKeyPhrasesDetectionJob`, `StartSentimentDetectionJob`, and `StartTopicsDetectionJob`\.
++ **ComprehendReadOnly** – Grants permission to run all Amazon Comprehend actions except `StartDominantLanguageDetectionJob`, `StartEntitiesDetectionJob`, `StartKeyPhrasesDetectionJob`, `StartSentimentDetectionJob`, `StartTargetedSentimentDetectionJob`, and `StartTopicsDetectionJob`\.

 You need to apply the following additional policy to any user that will use Amazon Comprehend: